 F&M Mascot Working Group

-Franklin & Marshall College is embarking on an exciting journey: developing a new mascot that reflects the heart of our community and the spirit of the Diplomat.
+Franklin & Marshall College is embarking on an exciting journey: developing a dynamic, new mascot that reflects the heart of our community and the founding spirit of Ben Franklin and John Marshall, and the spirit of the Diplomat.
+F&M students have proudly and affectionately called themselves Diplomats — the college's mascot nickname — on and off the athletic field since the 1930s, embodying the very ethos we wish to preserve.

-Since arriving President Rich has heard from students, faculty, staff, and alumni that we need a mascot that embodies our identity, brings energy to campus events, and builds a sense of pride and belonging.
-He couldn’t agree more—and this fall, our Mascot Working Group will take up that challenge.
+Students, faculty, staff, and alumni have expressed that we need a mascot that embodies our identity, brings energy to campus events, and builds a sense of pride — and this fall, our Mascot Working Group will take up that challenge.

 The Charge